« home

 ) → Figure

-Plot single or multiple pymatgen band structures using Plotly, focusing on the minimum set of overlapping branches.
+Plot single or multiple pymatgen band structures using Plotly.

 Warning: Only tested with phonon band structures so far but plan is to extend to electronic band structures.